jasnell/node/doc/api/fs.md

 The file handle is locked while the iterable is being consumed and unlocked when iteration completes.

+This function is only available when the `--experimental-stream-iter` flag is enabled.

 ```mjs
 import { open } from 'node:fs/promises';
 import { text, compressGzip } from 'node:stream/iter';